My Al Capone Museum | home

 (Courtesy of Mr. Larry Raeder )

 Tough Tony Capezio from the Capone gang.
-He died on a golf course from a massive heart attack and was not hit by lightening.
+He died on a golf course from a massive heart attack and was not hit by lightning.
 He was also the one believed to have burnt himself while torching a vehicle used in the St. Valentine's day massacre.
 Mt.Carmel.

 (Courtesy of Mr. Larry Raeder )